How To Apply For The Employee Retention Tax Credit

 Cons

-If you choose to hire a professional, there are many different options for assistance.
-You can either go through a trusted accountant, or you can use a company that specializes in ERC funding to handle calculating your ERC refund and filing your form 941-x for you.
+If you choose to hire a professional, you gave several options available, including using a CPA or hiring a company that specializes in ERC funding to handle calculating your ERC refund and filing your tax forms.

-Financial and lending companies such as Lendio offer services to business owners to help them with applying for the ERC with Lendio.
+Financial and lending companies such as Lendio offer ERC services to business owners.
+You can learn more by applying for the ERC with Lendio.

 When are ERC Applications Due?

-To apply for the ERC credit for 2020, you have to complete your amended tax return and ERC application by April 15, 2024.
-To apply for the ERC credit for 2021, you have until April 15, 2025.
+To apply for the ERC credit for 2020, your amended tax return must be submitted to the IRS by April 15, 2024.
+To apply for the ERC credit for 2021, the deadline is April 15, 2025.

 Is There An ERC Application Form?

-How To Complete The ERC Application In 5 Steps
+How To Apply For The ERC In 5 Steps

 Step 1: Determine Your Eligibility For The ERC

-- Your business was shut down due to a governmental order during any part of 2020 and/or parts of 2021, the business’s gross receipts in any quarter of 2020 declined 50% or more relative to the same quarter of 2019, and you kept 80% of your employees on your payroll
+- Your business was shut down due to a governmental order during any part of 2020 and/or parts of 2021 OR

 Step 2: Gather Your ERC Application Documentation